-The removable central compartment comprises a small cupboard with a solid ash door flanked by turned, split columns (fig. 2).
+The removable tabernacle comprises a small cupboard with a solid ash door flanked by turned, split columns (fig. 2).

-The compartment is retained by an ash spring (attached to the underside of the carcase top) which can be depressed via a finger hole in the top of the cupboard.
-With the central compartment removed, access is gained to two secret (well, they were) letter boxes which occupy the voids behind the split columns (fig. 3).
+The tabernacle is retained by an ash spring (attached to the underside of the carcase top) which can be depressed via a finger hole in the top of the cupboard.
+With the tabernacle removed, access is gained to two secret (well, they were) letter boxes which occupy the voids behind the split columns (fig. 3).

 Fig. 3.
 Spring catch release hole and letter boxes.